vendrhub/vendr-documentation/content/core/1.8.0/key-concepts/bulk-actions.md

 * Most methods apart from `itemAction` or `bulkAction` are optional.
 If methods aren't present, a default implementation will be used, or, where those methods trigger specific functionality such as the `configure` or `getConfirmMessage` methods, that functionality will become disabled.
 * It's important to note the array based syntax for registering a bulk action with angular dependencies.
 Each bulk action is registered as an array, where all dependencies are defined first and then a factory function is defined last which returns the actual bulk action definition.
-* Whilst these docs outline how to define a bulk action, you will likely need to register further resources / services that can actually perform the given bulk operation and include these as a dependency for your action.
+* Whilst these docs outline how to define a bulk action, you will likely need to register further resources/services that can perform the given bulk operation and include these as a dependency for your action.

 ## Examples